 In particular, it should warn of any apparent hazard to health and safety.
-It should also identify any such parts which may impact the condition of the principal building – for example retaining walls, ledger slabs, kerbs and edgings, diseased or unstable trees and tree roots which may affect foundations, collapsing tombs, loose gravestones.”
+It should also identify any such parts which may impact the condition of the principal building – for example retaining walls, ledger slabs, kerbs and edgings, diseased or unstable trees and tree roots which may affect foundations, collapsing tombs, loose gravestones.

-Also required is a list of trees on the site: at least in the first report by a Quinquennial Inspector and in subsequent reports if there has been any change.
+Also needed is a list of trees on the site: at least in the first report by a Quinquennial Inspector and in subsequent reports if there has been any change.
 The list should note any which are subject to tree preservation orders, where this can be ascertained.
 Any other fauna and flora should also be highlighted, where these may affect the condition of the building or churchyard.

 The findings of a quinquennial report need to be taken seriously if any wildlife is found to be having a detrimental effect on the building’s structure.
 The report may for instance recommend the removal of plants growing from the brickwork of a boundary wall prior to its repointing.
 Bird droppings building up around the base of walls can encourage the growth of elder and mallow.
 Both birds and plants may have to be controlled.
-Generally woody plants in particular may need to be removed in order to reduce damage to masonry, and the report should make reference to this where appropriate.
+Generally, woody plants in particular may need to be removed in order to reduce damage to masonry, and the report should make reference to this where appropriate.

 Risks and benefits from wildlife

-Due weight needs to be given to the conservation of the natural heritage alongside other considerations whenever circumstances permit.
+So, due weight needs to be given to the conservation of the natural heritage alongside other considerations whenever circumstances permit.